hassanajazch/nodejs-microservice-boilerplate/README.md

 ## Code Style
 - Use eslint to maintain code standards
-- Use prettier to keep code format same
+- Use prettier to keep code format same across all team
 - Use proper naming convention (No use of result, abc named variables)
 - Use all ES6 features